IRIS: A Real-World Benchmark for Inverse Recovery and Identification of Physical Dynamic Systems from Monocular Video: Identifiability Analysis

-\textbf{Observations.} (1)~Sliding cone angle is recovered perfectly ($\sigma = 0$).
-(2)~Gravity estimates are stable for short drops ($\sigma = 0.42$) but increasingly variable for longer drops.
-(3)~Pendulum length shows moderate variance, consistent with the challenge of disentangling $\gamma_0 = g/L$ from the encoder's internal scale.
+\textbf{Observations.} (1)~Sliding cone angle is recovered perfectly across all trials (metadata-based, variance $= 0$).
+(2)~Gravity estimates are stable for short drops (drop\_50: $\sigma = 0.42$) but increasingly variable for longer drops, where the quadratic trajectory requires more clip length to constrain $\alpha$.
+(3)~Pendulum length shows moderate variance, consistent with the identifiability challenge of disentangling $\gamma_0 = g/L$ from the encoder's internal scale.
+Full identifiability analysis, including Fisher information matrix computation and Hessian condition numbers for $\boldsymbol{\gamma}$, is left for future work.